osama22711/Books/Head_First_Design_patterns/README.md

 3. * Inheritance is one form of extension, but not necessarily the best way to achieve flexibility in our designs.
    * In our designs we should allow behavior to be extended without the need to modify existing code.
    * Composition and delegation can often be used to add new behaviors at runtime.
-   * The Decorator Pattern provides an alternative to subclassing for extending behavior.
+   * The Decorator Pattern provides an alternative to sub-classing for extending behavior.
    * The Decorator Pattern involves a set of decorator classes that are used to wrap concrete components.
    * Decorator classes mirror the type of the components they decorate. (in fact, they are the same type as the components they decorate, either through inheritance or interface implementation.)
    * Decorators change the behavior of their components by adding new functionality before and/or after (or even in place of) method calls to the component.